How Many Calories Are Burned Playing Ping Pong?

 Is Ping Pong a Good Workout?

-Basement-style ping pong is an excellent way to increase your heart rate and stay active.
-As mentioned, it’s roughly equivalent to brisk walking.
+Basement-style ping pong is an excellent way to increase your heart rate and stay active — it’s roughly equivalent to brisk walking.
 As your skills increase, however, ping pong turns more and more into a full-body workout that can do wonders for both your physical and mental health!

-Table tennis is a full body workout that engages all the major muscle groups of the lower body, the core, and the upper body as well.
+Table tennis is a full-body workout that engages all the major muscle groups of the lower body, the core, and the upper body as well.
 In fact, it’s so “full body” that it even exercises your MIND!
+This makes it a superb workout for older people as mental alertness declines with age.

 Which Muscles Are Used in Table Tennis?